 However, the computational basis appears poorly equipped to describe states with nontrivial topology, such as chiral states, current-carrying states, or states with windings.
 One prominent example is the spin-helix state in a 1-dimensional spin chain,

-where $\ket{\phi(\al)}$ describes the state of a qubit, while $+n\eta$ represents a linear increase in the qubit phase along the chain, under a proper model-dependent parametrization.
-Thanks to their factorizability, spin helices (\ref{def:SHS}) are straightforward to prepare in experimental setups that allow for adjustable spin exchange, such as those involving cold atoms \cite{SHS-Ketterle,2020NatureSpinHelix,2021KetterleTransverse}.
-These helices possess nontrivial properties as evidenced by both experimental \cite{SHS-Ketterle,2020NatureSpinHelix,2021KetterleTransverse} and theoretical \cite{SHS-Phantom,Phantom-Long,ChiralBA,SHS-Hydro} studies.
+where $\ket{\phi(\al)}$ describes the state of a qubit, while $+n\eta$ represents the linear increase of the qubit phase along the chain, parameterized in a proper model-dependent way.
+Thanks to their factorizability, spin helices (\ref{def:SHS}) are straightforward to prepare in experimental setups that allow for an adjustable spin exchange, such as those involving cold atoms \cite{SHS-Ketterle,2020NatureSpinHelix,2021KetterleTransverse}.
+These helices possess interesting properties as evidenced by both experimental \cite{SHS-Ketterle,2020NatureSpinHelix,2021KetterleTransverse} and theoretical \cite{SHS-Phantom,Phantom-Long,ChiralBA,SHS-Hydro} studies.
 It was suggested that quantum states with helicity are even better protected from noise than the ground state, and that the helical protection extends over intermediate timescales \cite{2023Posske}.

 Since the spin helix state (\ref{def:SHS}) is not an eigenstate of the operator of the total magnetization, it is not confined to a single $U(1)$ block, but is given by a sum over all the blocks, with fine-tuned coefficients, as shown in (\ref{eq:SHSinU(1)}) and (\ref{eq:PBRstates}), even for spatially homogeneous spin helices ($\eta=0$ in (\ref{def:SHS})).
-A simple shift of a helix phase $\al_0 \rightarrow \al_0 + const$ in (\ref{def:SHS}) gives a linearly independent state with the same qualitative properties (winding, current, etc.).
+A simple shift of the helix phase, $\al_0 \rightarrow \al_0 + const$ in (\ref{def:SHS}), gives a linearly independent state with the same qualitative properties (winding, current, etc.).
 However, to represent such a shift in the standard computational basis, all the fine-tuned expansion coefficients must be changed in a different manner.

-Our goal is to introduce an alternative basis, all components of which are chiral themselves and thus ideally tailored for the description of chiral states.
-This basis consists of helices and helices with kinks (phase dislocations), and it provides another block hierarchy based on the number of kinks (instead of the number of spins down in the computational basis).
-Unlike the usual basis, the chiral basis is intrinsically topological.
+We shall introduce an alternative basis, all components of which are chiral themselves and thus ideally tailored for the description of chiral states.
+This chiral basis consists of helices and helices with kinks (phase dislocations).
+It provides a block hierarchy based on the number of kinks (rather than on the number of down spins as in case of the computational basis).
+Unlike the computational basis, the chiral basis is intrinsically topological.

-In the following we introduce the chiral basis and demonstrate its application to a problem of spin-helix state decay under XX dynamics.